saltyKaane/saltyKaane/README.md

-- 👋 Hi, I’m @0z0n3
+- 👋 Hi, I’m kaane
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning more about infosec and doing more personal projects
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning tweepy and discord API
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on CTFs :)
-- 📫 How to reach me ...
+- 📫 reach me at sampletext903@protonmail.com

 <!---
 0z0n3/0z0n3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.